Samsung/netcoredbg/README.md

 1. Download and install **CMake** from here: https://cmake.org/download

-2. Download and install **Microsoft's Visual Studio 2019**: https://visualstudio.microsoft.com/downloads
+2. Download and install **Microsoft's Visual Studio 2019** or newer: https://visualstudio.microsoft.com/downloads

    During installation of Visual Studio you should install all options required for C# and C++ development on windows.